waponix/curl-oop/README.md

 # curly
-A simple cURL class wrapper to handle requests
+A cURL wrapper that can be used in a nicer OOP aproach